When I was asked what I’d like to write about this week, I thought up a few options. Email campaigns, website design, or predictive science?

 One of the most important lessons I’ve learned is to know my audience.
 And by the audience, I don’t mean the client, but the client’s audience.

 For example, when a client requests a new logo, of course, it’s important that they like what you’ve created.
 But it’s more important that it’s relevant, appropriate and liked by their audience.

 A common faux pas designers are guilty of is to make decisions on colours, fonts, and photography because it suits their own tastes.
 This should never be the response to a brief.

-Every project is different and unique, and takes inspiration from the audience it’s directed at.
+Every project is different and unique (just take a look through some of our work to see what that means in practice).
+Each takes inspiration from the audience it’s directed at.
 So the output needs to respect each and every requirement, irrelevant of personal preferences.

 I can’t overstate how important communication is in every aspect of any job.

 When talking about design, it’s not only important that the finished project sends the right message.
 It’s vital that clear lines of communication are maintained throughout the job, from client to designer and vice versa.